Skip to content

 How many guests can these coastal venues hold?

-Seated capacity runs from 30 guests to 450 across the collection, with most properties comfortable in the 70 to 150 band.
-The seafront Riviera fortress carries the largest count, while the island venues sit in the intimate-to-medium range.
+Seated capacity along this coast runs from intimate gatherings to several hundred, with most properties comfortable in a medium band.
+The seafront Riviera fortresses carry the largest counts, while the island venues sit in the intimate-to-medium range.
 Larger guest counts fill seafront hotels and rentals nearby, which is the standard pattern for a destination weekend on the coast.
 Our multi-day weekend guide covers the format.

 Can foreigners legally marry on the coast in the South of France?